Optical appearance of regularized compact objects without an exterior photon sphere: Shadows in Regularized Spacetimes

 Therefore, the size of the shadow depends on the value of $x$ and $y$.
-This provides freedom for providing observational constraints on the value of $x$ and $y$.
+In particular, for fixed $x$, Eq.~(22) predicts that the shadow radius decreases monotonically with increasing $|y|$.
+This provides freedom for providing observational range on the value of $x$ and $y$.
 Fig.\,\ref{fig4a} shows the potential of lightlike geodesics varying with $L$ and $q$ values.
-For all values of $L$ and $q$ photon sphere is absent.
-Fig.\,\ref{fig4b} shows the lensing of null geodesics, which is similar to the null singularity spacetime, but the shadow size is around $3\sqrt{3}M$ as shown in intensity profile Fig.\,\ref{fig4c} and shadow image Fig.\,\ref{fig4d}.
+For all values of $L$ and $q$ exterior photon sphere is absent.
+Fig.\,\ref{fig4b} shows the lensing of null geodesics, which is similar to that of the null-singularity spacetime.
+For the specific parameter choice $L=4.2$ and $Q=0.13$ using Eq.(22), the corresponding shadow radius is approximately $3\sqrt{3}M$ as illustrated by the intensity profile in Fig.\,\ref{fig4c} and the shadow image in Fig.\,\ref{fig4d}.